 Crock Pot Garlic Honey Mustard Ham Ingredients

-Crock Pot Garlic Honey Mustard Ham is an easy ham recipe combining honey mustard, garlic, and Worcestershire sauce for a flavorful Thanksgiving, Christmas or Easter ham.
+Crock Pot Garlic Honey Mustard Ham is an easy savory ham recipe for a perfect Thanksgiving, Christmas or Easter ham.
 Here is the list of ingredients you need to make this crock pot ham recipe:

 To make this easy slow cooker ham recipe, start by making the honey mustard sauce in your blend.
-Pour a cup of Dijon Mustard, two cups of honey, ⅓ cup Worcestershire sauce, and three cloves of garlic in a blender.
+Pour a cup of Dijon Mustard, two cups of honey, ⅓ cup Worcestershire sauce, and three cloves of garlic into a blender.
 Puree the mixture till all of the ingredients are combined.

 And here comes the tricky part.
 I have a big crock pot...a 7-Quart Slow Cooker.
 But, I still could not get my ham in the crock pot with the large flat side down and put the lid on it.

 It is full of flavor.
 Not too mustardy.
 Not too sweet.
 It is awesome.
-If you are looking for the perfect side for this hame, I recommend my loaded smashed potatoes.
-The leftovers are great for things like my chicken cordon bleu casserole or soup or scalloped potatoes and ham.
+If you are looking for the perfect side for this ham, I recommend my loaded mashed potatoes or even these Instant Pot Mashed Potatoes.

 Crock Pot Garlic Honey Mustard Ham